Neville Trotter: Early life and career

 Trotter was the son of Captain Alexander Trotter and Elizabeth Winifred Trotter (née Guthrie).
 He was educated at Shrewsbury School and King's College, Durham (BCom).

 Prior to becoming an MP, Trotter served as a Conservative councillor for Dene ward in Newcastle upon Tyne, which covered the northern areas of Heaton, parts of Benton and the well-known Freeman Hospital.
-Trotter was a member of Newcastle City Council from 1963 to 1974, and Tyne and Wear Metropolitan Council from 1973 to 1974.
+Trotter was a member of Newcastle City Council from 1963 to 1974, and Tyne and Wear County Council from 1973 to 1974.
 In 1973, he was a Justice of the Peace in Newcastle.

 Parliamentary career

 Trotter fought the safe Labour seat of Consett in 1970, but came a distant second to the incumbent, David Watkins.

 Trotter was elected as MP for Tynemouth at the February 1974 general election until he retired at the 1997 election.

 As an MP, he served on the Transport Committee from 9 June 1983 until his retirement in March 1997.
 He was also a member of the Expenditure Committee (1978-1979) and the Defence Committee (1992-1997).

 Although his majorities were not huge, he successfully held on to Tynemouth, never being defeated at the polls.
 In 1992, the year after the Meadow Well Riots in the constituency, his majority was just under six hundred votes.
 After his retirement, Tynemouth was won by Labour's Alan Campbell.
+He is the most recent Conservative MP representing a constituency in Tyne and Wear.